Puppy Scams: Don't Buy a Puppy Online

 Published on: March 3, 2022 | Author: Starwood Animal Transport

 Thinking about buying a puppy?
 It’s hard to imagine anything more cuddly and fun than a puppy who will turn into a beloved companion for life (OK, if you’re a cat person, you might say “kitten” instead).
 Before you make any buying decision, make sure you do your homework.
 To start, keep reading below and check out our other blog posts about puppy scams.
 This is also an excellent article from Pets4Homes titled "Buying a pet - How to avoid potential scams and pitfalls".

-Sadly, puppy scams are all too common in the UK – and in the US as well as many other countries.
+Sadly, puppy scams are all too common.
 With the popularity and reach of the internet, pet scammers have new ways to reach out to you and your money, playing on your heartstrings and desire to add a four-legged member to your family.

 As an international pet shipping company, we at Starwood Animal Transport are well aware of puppy scams.
 We want you to know the facts, so your puppy acquisition experience is positive and the outcome is exactly what you hoped for.

 Please keep in mind that reputable pet shipping companies, like Starwood, do not sell puppies or charge a "shipping fee", nor do they require any payment up front until you have spoken with the sales team, received a quote and agreed to their pet shipping services.

 Be aware of the problem

 Puppy scams can happen to anyone.
 That’s why, in the US, the ASPCA and the Humane Society both say you should never buy a puppy online.
 The International Pet and Animal Transportation Association (IPATA) explains: “Pet scam criminals use free websites, Craig’s List, local newspapers, or Facebook to advertise pets that do not exist.”